Nuitka/Nuitka/README.rst

 -  Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9

-   .. admonition:: For Python 3.3, and 3.4 and *only* those versions, we need other Python versions as a *compile time* dependency.
+   .. admonition:: For Python 3.3/3.4 and *only* those, we need other Python version as a *compile time* dependency.

       Nuitka itself is fully compatible with all listed versions, but Scons as an internally used tool is not.